-The ISPRS Student Consortium (ISPRS SC) and the Working Group V/5, in collaboration with the Geo-informatics and Space Technology Development Agency (GISTDA), Thailand’s public organization leading the country’s activities in space technology and geo-informatics applications and ASEAN Research and Training Center for Space Technology and Applications (ARTSA), which aims to provide services in education and training, knowledge sharing and enhancement, and awareness raising in geo-informatics in ASEAN region, is proud to announce MOTIVATE Learning: Making Opportunities to Initiate Valuable Alliance through Experiential Learning – a project that aims to build the capabilities of students and young professionals in the fields of remote sensing, photogrammetry and spatial information sciences.
-This project comprised of two main programs: (1) The ISPRS SC Summer School and Hackathon and (2) The Spatial Exchange Program.
+The ISPRS Student Consortium (ISPRS SC) and the Working Group V/5, in collaboration with UNITAR Operational Satellite Applications Programme (UNOSAT) – a technology-intensive programme under the United Nations Institute for Training and Research (UNITAR)- , Geo-informatics and Space Technology Development Agency (GISTDA) -Thailand’s public organization leading the country’s activities in space technology and geo-informatics applications – and ASEAN Research and Training Center for Space Technology and Applications (ARTSA), which aims to provide services in education and training, knowledge sharing and enhancement, and awareness raising in geo-informatics in ASEAN region jointly organize THE SPATIAL EXCHANGE PROGRAM under MOTIVATE Learning: Making Opportunities to Initiate Valuable Alliance through Experiential Learning – a project that aims to build the capabilities of students and young professionals in the fields of remote sensing, photogrammetry and spatial information sciences for 8 days during August 13-20, 2018 at Space Krenovation Park (SKP), Sri Racha, Chonburi, Thailand.
+(SEE location on map CLICK HERE )

 The activity is envisioned as a pioneering collaboration among the organizations involved, which aims to strengthen the linkages between students and young professionals with prominent professors and experts in the profession leading to future collaborations.
 The program aims to increase the mobility of future experts and leaders in the fields of remote sensing, photogrammetry and spatial information sciences.
 This event will be organized right after the summer school for 8 days during August 13-20, 2018 and invited lecturers or mentor will also be considered as the visiting researchers.
 The target number of participants is from 12 to 16 individuals.